In this lab, we are going to make some traffic engineering by modifying the TLOC preference of one of the WAN edge routers at the hub site.

 Now our new topology policy is created.
 However, you can see that the Reference Count is still zero, which means that it is not used in any Centralized Policy at the moment.

 If we go back to Configuration > Policies, we can see that the current active Policy is CENTRALIZED-CONTROL-POLICY-V3 (the one created in the previous lesson).
 As we have already said many times, we cannot edit a Centralized Policy while it is activated on the vSmart controllers and in effect.
-That is why we are going to just copy the policy into one with another name and will just change the Topology Definition, leaving all other settings as they are.
+That is why we are just copying the policy into one with another name and changing the Topology Definition, leaving all other settings as they are.

 We go to the more options button, select copy, and specify the name CENTRALIZED-CONTROL-POLICY-V4 for the new policy.